onflow/flow/agendas/2024/sprint-kickoff/2024-09-27-Flow-Sprint-Kickoff.md

 **Done last sprint**
   * Worked with numerous Axelar node partners to get their nodes staked and added to testnet and mainnet
   * Support Trado, Kittypunch, and Ankr through various integration and teething issues
-  * Updated Axelar node operator doc and hosted two office hours for node operators
+  * Updated Axelar node operator docs and hosted two office hours for new node operators having issues

 **This sprint**
   * Focus remains on launch for Axelar cross-chain bridge and axlUSDC, once all vaidators are onboarded and critical mass is reached
   * Update Flow node operations docs to include latest EVM Gateway details
-  * Keep helping partner and node operators
+  * Keep helping partners and node operators

 **On Hold**